 Our advisory council includes industry executives who are passionate about nutrition and are an integral part in the development of the MSCN and MSNBL curriculum.

-Dean, College of Nutrition
+Dean, School of Nutrition

 Over the past 20 years, Dr. Kadar has distinguished herself as a clinician, educator, bridge-builder and innovator of evidence-based nutrition curricula.
 She is a champion of integrative medicine who unites healthcare providers to deliver interprofessional health and wellness with a focus on patient-centered practices.